jessycormier/jessyco-website-svelte/src/content/2023-01-09-site-update.md

 ### The Future

-I have some ideas I'd like to explore with this site so please stay toon.
+I have some ideas I'd like to explore with this site so please stay tuned.
 I've had a lot of small project ideas sitting for years now but feel it's time to start giving light to some of them, as well as showcase things I've pushed out there live, share code and experiences along the path.
 This is a kind of learning in the public if you will where it's raw but here to help.
 I hope to also improve my writing skills along the way; so here's to that effort!